 Hunter College, as part of the City University of New York, has important procedures in place to enhance diversity in its workforce.
 Departments seeking to begin the search process should contact:

-Questions regarding Sexual Harassment Prevention workshops may be referred to Dean John T. Rose: firstname.lastname@example.org.
+Questions regarding Sexual Misconduct Training may be referred to Dean John T. Rose: firstname.lastname@example.org.

 Harassment on the basis of race, color, national or ethnic origin, religion, age, sexual orientation, gender identity, marital status, disability, genetic predisposition or carrier status, alienage, citizenship, military or veteran status, or status as victim of domestic violence is a form of prohibited discrimination.